USEPA/BMDS/docs/source/installation.md

 :::{admonition} NOTE - this will not work until we officially release!
 :class: caution

-The content below below will not work until we are cleared for public release; please follow the [EPA installation guide](internal-epa).
+The content below will not work until we are cleared for public release; please follow the [EPA installation guide](internal-epa).
 This message will be removed prior to official release.

 ---